How Does Exercise Help Depression? Exploring Its Mental Health Benefits

 How to combat depression through exercise

-If you want to give yourself a few days off of your exercise routine, you can try incorporating some form of exercise for half an hour every weekday—or set aside a few hours each weekend to incorporate a long hike or a pickup sport.
+If you want to give yourself a few days off from your exercise routine, you can try incorporating some form of exercise for half an hour every weekday, or set aside a few hours each weekend to incorporate a long hike or a pickup sport.

 Many might have more success in finding a form of exercise that works for them.
 If you take the time to do this, it may be easier to remain consistent with your routine.